Clinically-Proven in Over 30 Studies

 Over a 24-week period, our study analyzes the effects of significant weight loss on liver fat content, lipid composition, and markers of liver inflammation.
 Additionally, we'll examine changes in abdominal, subcutaneous, and intrahepatic fat, as well as body composition, and their relation to serum adipokines.

-In conclusion, our study highlights the effectiveness of Almased, a meal replacement regimen as a viable approach for unclogging liver from fat.
+In conclusion, our study highlights the effectiveness of Almased, a meal replacement regimen as a viable approach for unclogging liver of fat.
 This intervention has demonstrated comparable outcomes to comprehensive lifestyle changes, including weight reduction, reduction in body and liver fat content, and improvements in markers of hepatic inflammation among people with clogged livers.

 Almased Clinical Studies: Liver & Renal Health